davistroy/ai-coding/README.md

 #### Business Requirements Document (BRD) Overview

 A Business Requirements Document (BRD) captures the high-level business needs and requirements for a project or initiative.
 It serves as a foundation for all subsequent project documentation.

+Once the initial BRD is complete, feel free to come back and revise / augment the BRD as the project progresses.

 #### What IS Typically in a BRD: